Laura Kinsale

 Laura Kinsale is an American writer of historical romance novels since 1985.
+She is a two time winner of the Romance Writers of America RITA Award.

 Biography

 Kinsale has a Master of Science in Geology from the University of Texas at Austin.
 She worked in the petroleum industry before beginning to write.
 Now, she is a winner and multiple nominee for the Best Book of the Year award given by the Romance Writers of America.

 She once characterized the oft-derided happy ending in romance novels as an "integration of the inner self."

 Career

 Kinsale is the creator of Hedgehog Inc., which publishes audiobooks written by Kinsale and other authors, narrated by Nicholas Boulton and produced by The Story Circle, London.
 Several of the audiobooks released by Hedgehog Inc have been winners or nominees for AudioFile Earphones Awards.